conjurer-rich/conjurer-web/_pages/insights/resources/cheat-sheets.md

 Here’s a sneak peek at the cheat sheets we’re crafting:

-- **"Fast Flow Frameworks at a Glance"**: A quick-reference guide to key concepts for reducing blockers and optimizing value streams.
+- **"Fast Flow Approaches at a Glance"**: A quick-reference guide to key concepts for reducing blockers and optimizing value streams.
 - **"Dependency Management Made Easy"**: Practical tips to identify and minimize team dependencies.
 - **"Cognitive Load Checklist"**: A simple tool to spot and address mental overload in your teams.